NurMustafaM/NurMustafaM/README.md

-# Nor Mustafa
+# Nor Mustafa Mohamad

-👋 Hello, I'm Nor Mustafa, a student pursuing an interdisciplinary bachelor's degree in science and technology and neuroscience at the Federal University of ABC.
+👋 Hello, I'm Nor, it pronunce as Nur, a student pursuing an interdisciplinary bachelor's degree in science and technology and neuroscience at the Federal University of ABC.
 I am passionate about the interdisciplinarity of human knowledge and enjoy learning new tools for data analysis with programming any language.

 ## Education